suncoast-devs/handbook/lessons/misc-quick-reference/post-graduation-things-to-focus-on.md

 During this time, you might try to learn all the things after graduation, **but that might not be the best path to success**.

-We would recommend only start to learn a new technology if:
+We would recommend only starting to learn a new technology if:

 - The technology solves a problem you have in a project
 - You are going after a job that has that as a "nice to have" or "requirement."